sumezawa/leetcode/README.md

             p.pop_back();
         }

-You are welcome to adapt or copy my code; if you do, please reference the .cpp file and the repository.
+You are welcome to adapt or copy my code.
+If you do, please reference the .cpp file and the repository.